aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 1. Create an instance of the [Presentation](https://apireference.aspose.com/net/slides/aspose.slides/presentation) class.
 2. Obtain a reference for the first slide in the newly created presentation.
-3. Add an [IAutoShape](https://apireference.aspose.com/net/slides/aspose.slides/iautoshape) with [ShapeType](https://apireference.aspose.com/net/slides/aspose.slides/igeometryshape/properties/shapetype) set as `Rectangle` at a specified position on the slide and obtain the reference for the newly added `IAutoShape` object.
+3. Add an [IAutoShape](https://apireference.aspose.com/net/slides/aspose.slides/iautoshape) object with [ShapeType](https://apireference.aspose.com/net/slides/aspose.slides/igeometryshape/properties/shapetype) set as `Rectangle` at a specified position on the slide and obtain the reference for the newly added `IAutoShape` object.
 4. Add a `TextFrame` property to the `IAutoShape` object that will contain a text.
 In the example below, we added this text: *Aspose TextBox*
 5. Finally, write the PPTX file through the `Presentation` object.